 On the Boot Image page, Browse and select the available boot image package.
 Then click Next.

-Important – In the Server, create two empty shared folders with proper name, which can be accessible.
-It will be used for MDT Files Package , Settings Package during Task Sequence creation process where the needed files will be copied to source folder.
+Important – In the Server, create two empty shared folders with the proper name, which can be accessible.
+It will be used for MDT Files Package, and Settings Package during the Task Sequence creation process where the needed files will be copied to the source folder.

 The folders should now look like this:

-On the OS Image page, Browse and select the Operating System Package form content folders.
+On the OS Image page, Browse and select the Operating System Package from content folders.
 Then click Next.